 Regional cartels can order a halt on mango export production to drive up prices.
 Intimidation tactics such as kidnapping, murder and extortion are used to influence the amount of mangoes shipped out at the cartels’ convenience.
 Much of the profit is pocketed and never goes to the legitimate producers, according to Cavan.

 In addition to these violent tactics typical of cartels for the last decade, cartel leaders are actually quite heavily involved in production and product restriction in order to both launder money and diversify their operations.
 And even before these shipping processes are tampered with, the cartels can manipulate into existence a free or cheap labor source for the picking process.
 Oaxacans often choose hard labor to alleviate extreme poverty common in rural areas of Mexico.

 Many accept cheap wages and complicity with the cartels in order to subsist for themselves and their families.
-Aside from a local supply, Central American migrants are frequently forced into working for cartels in this region, according to community development leader Angel Alvarez.
+Aside from a local supply, Central American migrants are frequently forced into working for cartels in this region, according to one Mexican community development leader.
 Because migrants don’t often have legal documentation to be in Mexico, they are vulnerable to detention and not a priority for the overtaxed Mexican judicial system.
 Overall, a combination of old tactics and new tricks are being used to infiltrate the mango industry, from growth and picking to shipment and distribution.

 Aside from the control over the product, success of the market and access to cheap labor, the mango market has another benefit for cartels.
 This industry allows for drug smuggling, as border patrol agents cannot inspect every box.